challenges in procurement

 4) Not Fully Understanding Supplier Capabilities

 SOLUTION: Along with the usual procurement process, procurement professionals need to continuously monitor suppliers to ensure all delivery demands and standards are met.
-Start with gradual increment with timelines in place and quality agreed.
-In other words, hold a regular supply review, discuss key performance indicators and agree on action and improvement ideas.
+Start with gradual increments with timelines in place and quality agreed upon.
+In other words, hold a regular supply review, discuss key performance indicators, and agree on action and improvement ideas.

 5) Not Agreeing on Important KPI